Fiction writing: Plot

 The plot, or storyline, is the rendering and ordering of the events and actions of a story.
-Starting with the initiating event, then the rising action, conflict, climax, falling action, and ending possibly with a resolution.
+Starting with the initiating event, then the rising action, conflict, climax, falling action, and possibly ending with a resolution.

-Plot consists of action and reaction, also referred to as stimulus and response and has a beginning, a middle, and an ending.
+Plot consists of action and reaction, also referred to as stimulus and response, and has a beginning, a middle, and an ending.

 The climax of the novel consists of a single action-packed sentence in which the conflict (problem) of the novel is resolved.
 This sentence comes towards the end of the novel.
 The main part of the action should come before the climax.

 Plot also has a mid-level structure: scene and sequel.
 A scene is a unit of drama—where the action occurs.
 Then, after a transition of some sort, comes the sequel—an emotional reaction and regrouping, an aftermath.

 Setting

 Setting is the locale and time of a story.
-The setting is often a real place, but may be a fictitious city or country within our own world; a different planet; or an alternate universe, which may or may not have similarities with our own universe.
+The setting is often a real place but may be a fictitious city or country within our own world; a different planet; or an alternate universe, which may or may not have similarities with our own universe.
 Sometimes setting is referred to as milieu, to include a context (such as society) beyond the immediate surroundings of the story.
 It is basically where and when the story takes place.